Baloch people: Antiquity

-During the Sassanid era, Anoshervan and Ardashir fought against the Balochs and After initially sustaining a defeat, succeeded in subjugating the Baloch.
+During the Sassanid era, Anoshervan and Ardashir fought against the Baloch and after initially sustaining a defeat, succeeded in subjugating the Baloch.
 The Baloch scattered in the Makran (modern-day Balochistan in Iran and Pakistan) and Kerman regions, areas that formed the southeastern frontier of the Sassanid Empire.
 Periodic uprisings or refusals to pay tribute might have been part of their interactions with the Sassanid kings.

 Medieval period

 According to Baloch lore, their ancestors hail from Aleppo in what is now Syria.
-After the fight against abbasid Caliph Harun under Ameer Hamza the Kharijites leader migrated to east or southeast of the central Caspian region, specially toward to east or southeast of the central Caspian region, specially toward Sistan, Iran.
+After the conflict against Abbasid caliph Harun under Ameer Hamza the Kharijites leader migrated to east or southeast of the central Caspian region, specially toward to east or southeast of the central Caspian region, specially toward Sistan, Iran.

 Based on an analysis of the linguistic connections of the Balochi language, which is one of the Western Iranian languages, the original homeland of the Baloch tribes was likely to the east or southeast of the central Caspian region.
 The Baloch began migrating towards the east in the late Sasanian period.
 The cause of the migration is unknown but may have been as a result of the generally unstable conditions in the Caspian area.
 The migrations occurred over several centuries.

-By the 9th century, Arab writers Istakhri, Yaqut al-Hamawi and Al-Muqaddasī refer to the Baloch as a distinct ethnical group living in the area between Kerman, Khorasan, Sistan, and Makran.
+By the 9th century, Arab writers Istakhri, Yaqut al-Hamawi and al-Muqaddasī refer to the Baloch as a distinct ethnical group living in the area between Kerman, Khorasan, Sistan, and Makran.
 Ibn Khordadbeh, in Kitab al-Masalik wal-Mamalik, describes the geography of Makran, and mentions the Baloch as They are powerful, numerous, and engaged in animal husbandry, their houses are made of wood.
 Al-Muqaddasī documented that Panjgur was the capital of Makran and that it was populated by people called Baloch.

 The 12th century Seljuk invasion of Kerman seemed to have stimulated the further eastwards emigration of the Baloch, towards what is now the Balochistan province of Pakistan, although some remained behind and there are still Baloch in the eastern parts of the Iranian Sistan-Baluchestan and Kerman provinces.
 By the 13th–14th centuries, waves of Baloch were moving into Sindh, and by the 15th century into the Punjab.

-Dayaram Gidumal writes that a Baloch legend is backed up by the medieval Qarmatians.
-The fact that the Kalmatis were ethnic Baluchis is also confirmed by the Persian historian in the 16th century Muhammad Qasim Ferishta.